DataDog/integrations-core/docs/dev/new_check_howto.md

       - "8000:80"
 ```

-Now we can add a dedicated tox environment to run our integration tests.
-This way we could selectively run one testsuite or another, or both depending on the use case.
-The CI always runs all the tox environments.
+Now add a dedicated `tox` environment to manage the tests, so that either the unit or integration tests can be run selectively during development.
+Note that the CI runs _all_ of the `tox` environments.
 Change your `tox.ini` file to this:

 ```ini
 [tox]